QuentinCG/FTP-Security-Scanner/README.md

 <img src="example_one_ip.png" width="400">

-More examples will come soon.

 ## How to install

-This tool does not need any additional library.
+This tool only needs python (without extra library).

 1) Download this repository

-2) Launch the Python file that matches your needs:
-   - If you need to check only one FTP server: Launch "python <a target="_blank" href="https://github.com/QuentinCG/FTP-Security-Scanner/blob/master/utils/ftp.py">ftp.py</a>" command
+2) Launch the Python file like this to check your FTP server and follow instructions: python <a target="_blank" href="https://github.com/QuentinCG/FTP-Security-Scanner/blob/master/utils/ftp.py">python ftp.py</a>" command
-   - If you need to check a wide IP range: No implemented yet

 ## What is check with this tool?